Wellcome Investigator in Science and Professor of Cell Biology

 The meiotic spindle and chromosomes in oocytes

 Accurate segregation of chromosomal DNA is essential for life.
-A failure or error in this process during somatic divisions could result in cell death or aneuploidy.
+An error in this process could result in cell death or aneuploidy.
 Furthermore, chromosome segregation in oocytes is error-prone in humans, and mis-segregation is a major cause of infertility, miscarriages and birth defects.
-The chromosome segregation machinery in oocytes shares many similarities with these in somatic divisions, but also has notable differences.
-In spite of its importance for human health, little is known about the molecular pathways which set up the chromosome segregation machinery in oocytes.
-Defining these molecular pathways is crucial to understand error-prone chromosome segregation in human oocytes.
-Furthermore, evidence indicates that these apparent oocyte-specific pathways also operate in mitosis, although less prominently, to ensure the accuracy of segregation.
-Therefore uncovering the molecular basis of these pathways is also important to understand how somatic cells avoid chromosome instability, a contributing factor for cancer development.
+Chromosome segregation in oocytes shares many similarities with those in somatic divisions, but also has notable differences.
+Distinct features of oocytes potentially hinder accurate chromosome segregation.
+They include (1) lack of centrosomes, the major microtubule nucleation centres in mitosis, (2) exceptionally large cell volume, and (3) cell cycle arrests at two stages.
+Oocytes are likely to have specific molecular mechanisms which mitigate negative impacts of these features, but little is known about how oocytes set up the chromosome segregation machinery.
+Defining the oocyte-specific mechanisms would be crucial to understand error-prone chromosome segregation in human oocytes.
+Furthermore, it may provide an insight into whether and how cancer cells might gain resistance to anti-mitotic drugs by activating these pathways.